 What else to consider

-If you haven't made a nomination at the time of your death, or your nomination is invalid, such as being out-of-date, in most cases your benefit is paid to your dependant/s or legal personal representative.
+If you don't make a valid nomination before you die, or your nomination is invalid (e.g. it's out-of-date), in most cases your benefit will be paid to your dependant/s or legal personal representative.

-Remember it is likely you'll need to update your Will throughout your life as your circumstances change.
+Remember it's likely you'll need to update your Will throughout your life as your circumstances change.
+There are ways you can leave your super to someone who's not a dependant, but it's worth getting legal and financial advice before making any decisions.

-If you've chosen the spouse protection option for your Lifetime Pension, your spouse will continue to receive regular tax-free income payments for life after your death.
+If you've chosen the spouse protection option for your Lifetime Pension, your spouse will continue to get regular tax-free income payments for life after your death.

-Because the spouse option on your Lifetime Pension takes priority over your binding death benefit nomination and you can't change this choice after your purchase, it's important to consider your choices carefully.
+The spouse option on your Lifetime Pension takes priority over your binding death benefit nomination and you can't change this choice after your purchase.
+That's why it's important to consider your choices carefully.

 Find out more

-If you have a State, Police or Parliamentary account, we are required to automatically pay certain benefits to your spouse or eligible children.
+If you have a State, Police or Parliamentary account, we're required to automatically pay certain benefits to your spouse or eligible children.
 These requirements are part of our governing rules, and are taken into account over an otherwise valid binding death benefit nomination.

 Update my beneficiaries

-Let us know who you would like to receive your super if the worst should happen.
+Let us know who you'd like to get your super if the worst should happen.

 Make a nomination